eclipse-kura/kura/_posts/intro/2014-03-01-raspberry-pi-4-ubuntu-20-quick-start.md

 {% include alerts.html message="This quickstart will install the version of Kura with the administrative web UI and network  configuration support but not CAN support.
 For more information on this please visit the [Eclipse Kura download page](https://www.eclipse.org/kura/downloads.php)" %}

-This quickstart has been tested using the Ubuntu 20.04.3 LTS Live Server for arm64 architecture flashed on the sd card throught
+This quickstart has been tested using the Ubuntu 20.04.3 LTS Live Server for arm64 architecture flashed on the sd card through [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-<a href="https://www.raspberrypi.com/software/">Raspberry Pi Imager</a>

 The official images could be also found on the [Project Page](https://ubuntu.com/download/raspberry-pi) .
 Further information on the Ubuntu installation for Raspberry Pi could be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi).